exercism/website-copy/pages/roadmap.md

 ### One day - two weeks

-- **Make side-exercise mentoring opt-in:** At the moment some tracks have thousands of side-exercises in the backlog.
-We're going to change this behaviour so people have to opt-in to mentoring on an exercise-by-exercise basis and can only request mentoring on a handful of exercises at once.

 - **Teams:** We are building a dedicated site for teams.
 It will allow groups of people to complete exercises and mentor each other in a private space.
 We envision it being used by bootcamps, groups of friends, and colleagues at work.
 Teams on Exercism v1 was a really important feature for many people so restoring it is a top priority for us.
 We are close to launching and ironing out the last bugs.

 - **Fixing bugs:** There are still loads of little issues that need resolving from the launch of v2.
 Anything tagged with `type/bug` on the exercism/exercism repo needs sorting.
 You can explore that list [here](https://github.com/exercism/exercism/issues?q=is%3Aissue+is%3Aopen+label%3Atype%2Fbug).